The best hotels in Nice

 Taxis are metered but expensive by French standards. expect €12-18 for most in-city rides.
 The hills up to Cimiez are the one place most people cave and take a cab or bus 15/17 from the centre.
 Cycling on the Promenade is genuinely pleasant via the Vélo Bleu bike-share scheme, with stations every 300 meters.

-Nice's best neighborhoods
+Nice's best hotel regions

 Prioritize Vieux-Nice or Carré d'Or if you want to walk everywhere and actually feel the city.
 The Promenade des Anglais is beautiful but loud, and the area around Nice-Ville station is best avoided unless you're arriving late and leaving early.